CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 # Output Summary:

 - Created the some routers, controllers and functions part by part based on the existing database and code structure
+- Modified endpoints and added a few endpoints afterwards to make it more intuitive

 # Action Taken: